Predicting Inflation with Recurrent Neural Networks: Econometric framework

-In this model, a cell state $c_{t|L}$ is updated recursively where a first filter denoted $\psi_{t|L}$ controls what \emph{past} information to retain, and a second filter $\zeta_{t|L}$ controls what \emph{new} information to retain at the current time period.
-The internal memory $f_{t|L}$ is then a function of the cell state where a final filter $\phi_{t|L}$ controls what information from the cell state to use for prediction.
+Intuitively, the cell state $c_{t|L}$ is updated recursively where a first filter $\psi_{t|L}$ controls what \emph{past} information to retain, and a second filter $\zeta_{t|L}$ controls what \emph{new} information to retain.
+The factors $f_{t|L}$ are themselves a function of the cell state where a final filter $\phi_{t|L}$ controls what information from the cell state to use for prediction.

+In this application, I stack a fully connected FF to the LSTM structure to get the final prediction following common practice.
+Hence, the prediction of the model is given by $G(x_t; \Theta_h) = g_{FF} \Big( f_{t|L} \Big)$, with $g_{FF}$ as defined in (\ref{eq:ff}) and $f_{t|L}$ as in (\ref{eq:lstm}).
+A graphical representation of the full LSTM model is in Figure \ref{fig:lstm_fflstm}.